Simulink® Desktop Real-Time™ extends Simulink normal mode to run in real time.

 Process Contention — The model generally executes

-faster than required to keep up with the kernel, but process contention
+faster than required to keep up with the kernel.
+However, process

 executing the model over some time period.
 In this case, the number